 Yesterday was rough.
 My wife got a phone call which had us racing out the house like crazy people.

-No I’m not talking about the Irish Public Drinking Holiday I accidentally referenced in yesterday’s email.
+No, I’m not talking about the Irish Public Drinking Holiday I accidentally referenced yesterday.

 Actually, had I known it was St Pat’s day in the morning, I probably would’ve read to you in a Japanese accent instead.